longdi41/CZ4034IRGrp9/README.md

 ```

 ### Web Application

+1. Unarchive `sklearn-pkl.zip`

-1. Install the requirement packages in order to run this application.
+2. Install the requirement packages in order to run this application.

 ```
 pip install -r requirements.txt
 ```

-2. To access the streamlit web application, enter the following command:
+3. To access the streamlit web application, enter the following command:

 ```
 streamlit run app.py
 ```